-RNURS-170 Occupational Work Experience Education in Registered Nursing expanded responsibilities.
+RNURS-170 Occupational Work Experience Education in Registered Nursing

+This course is for students whose work is related to their major.
+Occupational Work Experience Education provides students with opportunities to develop marketable skills in preparation for employment or advancement within their current job.
+To participate in cooperative work experience education, students must be employed or formally volunteer and undertake new or expanded responsibilities.
 Students, with faculty and employer approval, will develop and successfully complete one learning objective for each unit of credit in which they enroll.
 Additionally, students must work 75 paid hours or 60 non-paid hours for each unit of credit earned.
 Students may earn up to 8 units per semester and may repeat for a maximum of 16 units of occupational work experience during community college attendance which may be applied as electives toward graduation.
 SC